chenlab-sj/M2A/README.md

 ## Evaluate test data results

 Today, the M2A pipeline does not produce an interactive visualization.
-If M2A with Transfer was run, the easiest measurment of training prediction accuracy would be caluclating the Pearson's R<sup>2</sup>, or root mean square error (RMSE) between the measured and M2A predicted values.
-Furthermore, comparisons of sample-sample consistency with the same/similar cancer-type (as determiend by Pearson's R<sup>2</sup>) is a good start for a contextual understanding of the predictions produced by M2A.
+If M2A with Transfer was run, the easiest measurement of training prediction accuracy would be calculating the Pearson's R<sup>2</sup>, or root mean square error (RMSE) between the measured and M2A predicted values.
+Furthermore, comparisons of sample-sample consistency with the same/similar cancer-type (as determined by Pearson's R<sup>2</sup>) is a good start for a contextual understanding of the predictions produced by M2A.

 ## St. Jude Cloud